The System section allows you to set graphics card options, memory limits & sound settings.

 - VBO Time Out

-Time since last access of a GL Vertex buffer object in seconds after which it is freed (set to 0 to keep VBO allocated).
+Time since last access of a GL vertex buffer object (VBO) in seconds after which it is freed (set to 0 to keep VBO allocated).

 - Garbage Collection Rate

-This panel contains the sound settings for live playback within Blender and are only available with SDL or OpenAL.
+This panel contains the sound settings for live playback within Blender and are only available with a device other than None.
 To control these settings for exporting sound see the Encoding Panel and Audio Panel.